 Prerequisite: GB751.
 Corequisite: GB750.
-Introduces the high-level tasks that would be the direct responsibility of a senior C-level manager.
-Topics include positioning, goals, methodology, architecture framework, and relationship to other information technology disciplines.
-Students develop a real-world project to provide hands-on experience with the development of policy manuals and procedure statements.
+Introduces the high-level tasks that would be the direct responsibility of a senior C-level executive.
+Topics include positioning, goals, methodology, architecture framework, metrics for evaluating program effectiveness, and the relationship to other information technology disciplines.
+Students apply systems thinking while working through a real-world, hands-on project creating a risk assessment and policy document for a business process.
 (Fall only)